Verification planning

 • It does not claim signoff completeness.

-Flow result
+Flow composition